mozilla-services/heka-py-raven/README.rst

 being used for a router and what endpoints are in use / planning to be used) can be found on the relevant `spec page
 <https://wiki.mozilla.org/Services/Sagrada/Metlog>`_.

+This version of metlog-raven must be used with :

+  * Raven client version 2.0.6
+  * Sentry server 5.0.13

+Other versions may work, but they have not been tested.